 A number of states are moving to pass laws allowing teachers to be armed while in class and on campus in the wake of the second-worse school shooting in the country’s history last week in Uvalde, Texas.

 “Arming teachers has had mixed results in the past due to varying levels of participation.
-A 2020 report from the RAND Corporation found that 28 states already permit armed teachers under certain circumstances, while others, including Texas and Florida, have passed laws specifically encouraging the practice,” The Washington Examiner reported in its “Restoring America” section.
+A 2020 from the RAND Corporation found that 28 states already permit armed teachers under certain circumstances, while others, including Texas and Florida, have passed laws specifically encouraging the practice,” The Washington Examiner reported in its “Restoring America” section.

 In Ohio, a bill allowing teachers in Ohio to carry firearms is headed to the desk of GOP Gov. Mike DeWine, who has said that he’ll sign it.